Paul Heyman: The Alliance (2001–2002)

+Association with Brock Lesnar, SmackDown! and Various Roles (2002–2005)

 Behind the scenes, Heyman was appointed head writer of SmackDown! in July 2002.
 During his tenure, which lasted until February 2003, he oversaw a creative direction that focused on athletic competition and elevated several rising talents.
 According to Heyman and various WWE personnel, SmackDown! outperformed Raw in several key metrics during this period, including television ratings and live event attendance, despite internal creative competition between the brands.

 Heyman also played a critical role in launching the career of Brock Lesnar.
 After being introduced to Lesnar by fellow wrestler Tazz, Heyman became an early mentor and advocate.
 When Lesnar debuted on the main roster in 2002, Heyman was assigned as his on-screen manager.
 Under Heyman's guidance, Lesnar quickly ascended to the main event scene, defeating The Rock at SummerSlam to become the youngest WWE Undisputed Champion at the time.
 The pairing established Heyman as Lesnar's primary spokesperson, a role he would reprise for much of the next two decades.
 However, in storyline, the alliance ended later that year when Heyman turned on Lesnar at Survivor Series and began managing Big Show.

 In October 2003, Heyman returned to television as General Manager of SmackDown! following the departure of Stephanie McMahon's character, who had lost a match to Vince McMahon at No Mercy.
 His tenure as on-screen general manager continued until March 2004, when he was drafted to the Raw brand during that year's WWE Draft Lottery.
 Rather than work under Raw General Manager Eric Bischoff—whom Heyman blamed, both on-screen and in real-life interviews, for contributing to ECW's demise—he declined the assignment and was removed from television.
 His role as SmackDown! general manager was subsequently filled by Kurt Angle.

 In mid-2005, Heyman was reassigned to WWE's developmental system, becoming the head writer and booker for Ohio Valley Wrestling (OVW), WWE's primary talent development territory at the time.
 While in OVW, Heyman developed a reputation for championing younger wrestlers and was notably supportive of CM Punk, advocating for his eventual promotion to WWE's main roster.